Infostrux-Solutions/terraform-snowflake-rbac-infra/README.md

 <details>
 <summary>AWS Authentication Requirements</summary>
 <br>
-Terraform needs credentials for connecting to the remote backend.
-Multiples configuration are available, and the AWS provides full documentation can be found [here](https://registry.terraform.io/providers/hashicorp/aws/latest/docs).
+Terraform needs credentials to connect to the remote backend.
+Multiple configurations are available, and the AWS provides full documentation, which can be found [here](https://registry.terraform.io/providers/hashicorp/aws/latest/docs).

-Whenever possible, it's best practices to used temporary credentials.
-The most ideal approach when connecting to GitHub Actions would be to use the instructions found <a href="https://benoitboure.com/securely-access-your-aws-resources-from-github-actions">here</a> to create a role that will be assumed by GitHub.
+Whenever possible, it's best practice to use temporary credentials.
+The ideal approach when connecting to GitHub Actions would be to use the instructions found <a href="https://aws.amazon.com/blogs/security/use-iam-roles-to-connect-github-actions-to-actions-in-aws/">here</a> to create a role that GitHub will assume.

-Once the above is complete you must setup an environment in GitHub Settings (development, production) and add a secret to it `AWS_ROLE_ARN` with the role ARN created during the instructions above.
+Once the above is complete, you must set up an environment in GitHub Settings (development, production) and add a secret to it, `AWS_ROLE_ARN,` with the role ARN created during the instructions above.
 </details>
 <br/>